bengler/pebblebed/README.md

 For some pebbles Pebblebed may furnish a richer client with helper methods.
 This is implemented by sticking the augmented client in the `/lib/pebblebed/clients` folder and naming the class `Pebblebed::<YourPebbleName>Client`.
-For an example of this see `CheckpointClient` which in addition to the common http-methods provides the method `me` which returns the logged in user and `god?` which checs whether she's a god(dess).
+For an example of this see `CheckpointClient` which in addition to the common http-methods provides the method `me` which returns the logged in user and `god?` which checks whether she's a god(dess).